macgamers/playable-games/README.md

 Note: [MacGamers.net](https://macgamers.net/) is new (and under development) so this list is currently small.
 You can help grow this list by submitting game reports on the website (soon).

+Disclaimer: This list is from user-submitted game reports.
+These games may or may not work for you on your mac and you are full responsible for any games that you buy based on this list.